 This subject bridges the gap between financial theory and practice through an in-depth examination of an organisation’s three key financial decisions -- the investment (i.e., capital budgeting), the financing (i.e., capital structure) and the payout (i.e., dividend).
 This is undertaken within the context of responsible corporate governance, supported by appropriate quantitative models and applied through contemporary case studies focusing on boardroom decisions.

-1. Apply corporate finance concepts, principles and theories to the financial decision making of the firm.
+Apply finance concepts, principles and theories to a variety of strategic corporate financial decisions or scenarios.

-2. Apply critical thinking and professional judgment to investment, financing and payout decisions while recognising stakeholder interests.
+Apply critical thinking and professional judgment to complex corporate investment, finance and payout decisions using appropriate technology.

-4. Critically evaluate key elements of good corporate governance and recommend ethical and sustainable firm-specific strategies that reduce agency conflicts.
+Critically evaluate key elements of corporate governance and recommend ethical and sustainable firm-specific strategies.

-6. Demonstrate the ability to work as an effective member of a financial consulting team to prepare a set of clear recommendations supported by appropriate financial analysis and modelling.
+Demonstrate the ability to work as an effective member of a self-directed financial consulting team to prepare a set of expert recommendations supported by appropriate financial analysis and modelling.

 Adapt financial advice based on critical reflection of presentation feedback and further group discussion to enhance the quality of the recommendations.